freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/search-and-replace.md

 );
 ```

-`myReplace("I think we should look up there", "up", "Down")` يجب أن يعيد المقطع النصي `I think we should look down there`.
+`myReplace("I think we should look up there", "up", "Down")` should return the string `I think we should look down there`.

 ```js
 assert.deepEqual(